PATHWAYS TO HEALING PARTNERSHIP

 More About PTHP

-Being grounded in the Neurosequential Model of Therapeutics (NMT), PTHP works with children, families, and involved community partners, to create an individualized therapeutic plan which meets their clients’ unique needs.
-Through the use of various assessment tools (which investigate brain development, attachment, caregiver stress vs. capacity, and childhood stages of development), PTHP clinicians determine how their clients may benefit from the extra support they offer in collaboration with a wider family and community web of support.
-The results of these tools will are used to advocate for client parents and their children in a variety of support settings, such as school, daycare, and in applying for additional services.
+Through being grounded in the Neurosequential Model of Therapeutics (NMT), PTHP works with children and families, by supporting involved community partners in collaborating with those families to create developmentally and relationally-informed therapeutic plans which meet their clients’ unique needs.
 One of the most powerful roles PTHP has, is in helping people see parents and children who are living with the outcomes of early adversity, through an empathic and developmentally-informed lens.
 This understanding can help the systems supporting a family, to compassionately understand why members of that family may be experiencing certain current life challenges, which could otherwise be misinterpreted in more negative and discriminatory ways.

-Through PTHP’s training in Dr. Bruce Perry’s Neurosequential Model of Therapeutics and Brazelton Touchpoints, they aim to provide interventions which target specific brain areas from lowest to highest.
-As these lower brain areas are healed, upper parts of the brain are more accessible, becoming new targets in the sequence of therapy.
+Through PTHP’s training in Dr. Bruce Perry’s Neurosequential Model of Therapeutics and Brazelton Touchpoints, they aim to support systems of care in providing interventions which target specific brain areas from lowest to highest.
+As these lower brain areas are healed, upper parts of the brain are more accessible, becoming new targets in the sequence of therapy/engagement.
 This therapeutic approach works by increasing the number and quality of healthy, relational experiences which clients have in one day, in order to provide healing strategies which are Rhythmic, Repetitive, Relational, Relevant, Rewarding, and Respectful.
-Some of the goals of PTHP’s therapy, are individual regulation, parent stress-reduction, Promotion of parent-child attachment, increased parental competency, and the community system change necessary to accommodate and support the realization and maintenance of these goals.
+Some of the goals of PTHP’s therapeutic approach are individual regulation, parent stress-reduction, Promotion of parent-child attachment, increased parental competency, and supporting the community system change necessary to accommodate and support the realization and maintenance of these goals.

 Mothers for Recovery Group